Multi-victim, multi-offender (MVMO)

 over a 15 year period.
 The belief in Satanic abuse seems to have peaked in

-the late 1980's, and is now in decline in North America.
+the late 1980's, and started to rapidly decline in North America during the 1990's.

-But western European countries, like Belgium, have not yet experienced the pain of a
+But western European countries, like Belgium, had not yet experienced the pain of a

-soul to Satan remains part of Christian culture.
+soul to Satan remained part of Christian culture.
 This idea was created by the

 churches as an attempt to justify the three centuries of witch burnings

 in western Europe.
-It continues today in Hollywood horror movies, TV programs
+It continues into the 21st century in some Hollywood horror movies, TV programs,

-and in children's nursery stories.
-Belgium is ripe for a panic.
-And one
+and in children's books.
+Belgium appeared to be ripe for a panic.
+One

 Starting in late 1996-DEC, Belgian police attempted to link the Dutroux murders

 and rapes with Satanic sects engaging in ritual abuse.
-In an exact duplicate
+In a near duplicate

 of North American and British experiences, five witnesses came forward.
 They described